Is your child ready for a cell phone? Take this quiz to find out.

 Government imposter scams have different risks.
 Here are a few examples:

-• Social Security scams: In this scam, the imposter claims your SSN has been suspended due to an alleged crime.
+• Social Security scams.
+Imposters claim your SSN has been suspended due to an alleged crime.
 In order to reinstate it, they will demand payment usually in the form of gift cards.

 Remember, these agencies will almost never reach out to you over the phone — especially if it’s something as grave as a crime.
 If they do call, hang up and call the agency’s official phone number.

 Elder financial abuse happens when someone the victim knows and trusts — like a family member, close friend, or caregiver — tries to gain access to the senior’s savings, credit, or assets.
-They could trick their victim into signing over access or power of attorney.
-Or, they might even threaten to withhold care if they don’t receive access.
+For example, they could trick their victim into signing over access or power of attorney, open a credit card or line of credit in their name, or even threaten to withhold care if they don’t receive access.

 Warning signs of elder financial abuse:

-Take action: If you or a family member accidentally give scammers personal data (or its leaked in a data breach), they could take out loans in your name or empty your bank account.
-Try an identity theft protection service to monitor your finances and alert you to fraud.
+Get award-winning identity theft protection.
+If you or a family member accidentally give scammers personal data (or its leaked in a data breach), they could take out loans in your name or empty your bank account.
+Try Aura free for 14 days to monitor your finances and alert you to fraud.

-In an investment scam, criminals pose as prudent financial advisors.
+In an investment scam, criminals pose as financial advisors or people with insider knowledge on "guaranteed" investments.
 They'll call unannounced with what appears to be a lucrative investment opportunity.
 However, this is an attempt to extract transaction fees or steal “investments” from their targets.

 There are several types of investment scams that specifically target seniors: